andreafspeziale/nestjs-memcached/README.md

 - For multiple connections you can omit the `port` property if the server is using the default one.
 - `ttl` is the global time to live.
 - `ttr` is the global optional time to refresh.
+- Typically when caching a JS object like `Date` you will get back a `string` from the cache, [superjson](https://github.com/blitz-js/superjson) will `stringify` on cache `sets` adding metadata in order to later `parse` on cache `gets` and retrieve the initial "raw" data.
 - `wrapperProcessor` is the global optional wrapper processor function which wraps the value to be cached and adds metadata.
 - `keyProcessor` is the global optional key processor function which process your cache keys.
-- Usally when caching a JS object like `Date` you will get back a `string` from the cache, [superjson](https://github.com/blitz-js/superjson) will `stringify` on cache `sets` adding metadata in order to later `parse` on cache `gets` and retrieve the initial "raw" data.

 #### MemcachedModule.forRootAsync(options)